alxroyer/scenario/doc/src/devel/delivery.rst

 6. Check files encoding:

-   Check all files use utf-8 encoding and unix end-of-line characters, and have the appropriate permissions:
+   Check all files use utf-8 encoding and unix end-of-line characters, and have the appropriate permissions.

+   When `repo-utils` is available:

    .. code-block:: bash